r4ul1024/PHOTON-Chat-Room-LAN/README.md

 ## English

-terminal-based TCP chat room written in C++ using Boost.Asio.
+Terminal-based TCP chat room written in C++ using Boost.Asio (runs in the terminal).

 ### Server
 - TCP server that asynchronously accepts connections.